Aakarshit07/Namaste-React-Learning/Inception-01/README.md

 # Render ?
 - Whenever the state variable updated react re-renders the components.

+# React Fiber Algorithm
+- Used in React's reconciliation process that was introduced in React 16.
+- It Uses Diffing algorithm to compare the changes in virtual DOM  and real DOM and then update the real DOM Efficiently.
+- It also offers many more featurs like code spllitting and smooth re-rendering.

+# Diffing algoritm
+- It is used to compare the changes in virtual DOM and real DOM.
+- It is a part of Fiber Algorithm.

 # Exploring The World - 06

 # What is Monolith vs Microservices architecture?